New Customer? Get Gold or Silver at Spot!

 The smaller coin struck in 1852 was a $10.00 denomination gold coin.
 The obverse of this coin used a similar eagle to the $50 slug.
 The eagle has a banner in its beak with the word “LIBERTY” inscribed on it.
 The shield covering the eagle’s breast and the large rock are in place.
 The banner above the ribbon states “.884 THOUS” with “UNITED STATES OF AMERICA” around the upper periphery.

-In 1853, two $10.00 Eagles were struck as well as two $20.00 Double Eagles were struck.
-The difference in each is the fineness – each denomination had both a .884 and a .900 fineness option.
+In 1853, two $10.00 Eagles were struck, as well as two $20.00 Double Eagles were struck.
+The difference between them lies in fineness: each denomination offered both a .884 and a .900 fineness option.

 (An 1853 .884 Thousands $10 Eagle, Obverse right], Reverse [left].)